This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-1. Preheat the oven and prepare the pan.
-Heat the oven to 325°F (163°C).
-Lightly grease or butter the inside of a 5×5-inch baking dish, then line it with two overlapping sheets of parchment paper, leaving some overhang on two sides.
-The grease helps the paper stay in place, and the overhang is what you’ll use to lift the brownies out after baking.
+1. Heat the oven to 325°F (163°C).
+Lightly grease the inside of a 5×5-inch baking dish, then line it with two overlapping sheets of parchment paper.
+Leave some overhang on two sides so you can lift the brownies out after baking.
+The grease keeps the paper in place.

 a small baking dish lined with parchment paper.

-1. Mix the batter.
-Add the egg, almond butter, brown sugar, maple syrup, cocoa powder, melted butter or oil, vanilla, salt, baking soda, and 2 tablespoons of water to a bowl.
-Stir until everything is smooth and combined.
-The batter will be thick.
+1. Add the egg, almond butter, brown sugar, maple syrup, cocoa powder, oil or melted butter, vanilla, salt, baking soda, and 2 tablespoons of water to a bowl.
+The water loosens the almond butter batter so it spreads evenly.
+Stir until smooth and combined.
+It will be thick.

-2. Fold in the chocolate.
-Add the chocolate pieces or chips and use a rubber spatula to fold them in until every part of the batter has chocolate in it.
+2. Fold in the chocolate pieces or chips with a rubber spatula until they are evenly distributed through the batter.

 flourless brownie batter in a mixing bowl.

-1. Pour into the pan.
-Scrape the batter into the lined baking dish and spread it into an even layer.
+1. Scrape the batter into the lined baking dish and spread it into an even layer.

 flourless chocolate brownie batter poured into a small baking dish.

-1. Bake.
-Bake for 25 to 30 minutes.
-The top should look puffed, and a toothpick inserted in the center should come out with a few moist crumbs on it.
-Moist crumbs are exactly what you want.
-A clean toothpick means they’ve gone a little too long.
-Wet batter means they need more time.
+1. Bake for 25 to 30 minutes.
+The top should look puffed and set.
+A toothpick inserted in the center should come out with a few moist crumbs attached, not wet batter.
+Moist crumbs mean fudgy brownies.
+A clean toothpick means they’ve overbaked.

-2. Cool and slice.
-Use the parchment overhang to lift the brownies out onto a cutting board.
+2. Use the parchment overhang to lift the brownies out onto a cutting board.
 Let them cool for at least 10 minutes before slicing into squares.
-They’ll firm up as they sit, so don’t rush this part.
+They firm up as they sit, so don’t cut too early.

-Note: It’s normal for flourless brownies to puff up in the oven and then settle a bit as they cool.
-This is expected and doesn’t mean anything went wrong.
+Note: Flourless brownies puff up in the oven and settle as they cool.
+This is normal and doesn’t mean anything went wrong.

-1. Stir your nut butter before measuring.
-Almond butter and peanut butter separate in the jar over time.
-If the top looks oily and the bottom is dry and stiff, give it a good stir before you measure it.
-Using nut butter that isn’t fully mixed can affect how the brownies turn out.
+Stir your almond butter before measuring.
+Almond butter separates in the jar over time.
+If the top is oily and the bottom is dry and stiff, the measurement will be off and the brownies won’t hold together.
+Give it a thorough stir before scooping.
+This applies to peanut butter and sunflower seed butter too.

-2. Take them out with moist crumbs on the toothpick.
-This is the most important step to get right.
+Pull them out at moist crumbs.
+This is the most important step.
 Flourless brownies should never bake to a clean toothpick.
-Moist crumbs mean fudgy brownies.
-If you wait for a clean toothpick, they’ll be dry.
+Moist crumbs on the pick mean fudgy brownies.
+A clean toothpick means they’ve overbaked and will be dry.
+Start checking at 25 minutes.

-3. Let them cool before you cut them.
-The brownies come out of the oven feeling very soft.
+Let them cool completely before slicing.
+Flourless chocolate brownies come out of the oven feeling very soft.
 That’s normal.
-Give them at least 10 minutes on the cutting board before slicing.
-They’ll firm up as they cool.
+They firm up as they cool.
+Give them at least 10 minutes on the cutting board.
+Cut too early and they’ll fall apart.

 Frequently Asked Questions